samps01/earthquake-data-parser/README.md

 ## Getting Started

-You can run the index.html directly on the browser
+You can run the index.html directly in the browser

 ### Approach